History of African Americans in San Antonio: History

 Forbes ranked San Antonio in one of The Top 10 Cities Where African-Americans Are Doing The Best Economically.
 San Antonio ranks as the top Texas destination city for Black professionals and entrepreneurs.
 San Antonio is one of the fastest-growing large cities in the United States, and a large portion of that growth is due to an influx of Black residents.
 In addition to the New Great Migration, many African Americans in the US are now recently moving to San Antonio for lower cost of living and more job opportunities with harmonious Black and Hispanic relations.
 San Antonio is considered more affordable in lower cost of living than Austin, Dallas, and Houston, which is an additional draw for many African American families.
-San Antonio's Black population also increased by more than 10,000 throughout the decade.
+San Antonio's grocery prices are lower than the national average which also attracts many African Americans.
+San Antonio's Black population has increased by more than 10,000 throughout the decade.
 When the census numbers were collected last year, there were nearly 94,000 non-Hispanic Black residents were living in the city, amounting to 6.5 percent of the total population.
 13 percent increase from the number of residents recorded in 2010.
 An additional 25,000 to 35,000 mostly black evacuees arrived in 2005 from the New Orleans metro after Hurricane Katrina with many of them deciding to stay in San Antonio.
 Ivy Taylor was also the first African American to be elected mayor of San Antonio and only the second woman in the position.
-Successful Black-owned businesses are abound in San Antonio.
+San Antonio offers a thriving job market in military, tourism, energy, tech, and healthcare, also a sizeable percentage of Black-owned businesses, and diverse suburban communities.
 San Antonio's Black homeownership has increased during the pandemic.

 Demographics

 In the 1970s, The African American population in San Antonio was 7.6 percent.
 The number of blacks increased in San Antonio, growing by 25 percent throughout the last decade, which was a surge of more than 29,000 people.
 Nearly 148,000 blacks were living in Bexar County by 2020.
+The broader San Antonio metropolitan area features over 214,000 Black residents, having grown by nearly 92% since 2000.
 They accounted for 7.4 percent of Bexar County's population up from 6.9 percent in 2010 and still increasing.

 The East Side of San Antonio has a large concentration of predominantly African American residents.
 Denver Heights is historically one of the oldest black neighborhoods in San Antonio.
 Outside of the East Side, the San Antonio black population of both working and middle-class black families is located on the diverse Northeast Side.
-Many middle- and upper-middle-class Black families have moved to suburbs east and northeast of San Antonio including Cibolo, Converse, Kirby and Windcrest as their presence has been around since the 1980s and 90s.
-African Americans are also located in parts of San Antonio’s West Side.
+Many middle- and upper-middle-class Black families have moved to suburbs east and northeast of San Antonio including Cibolo, Converse, Dignowity Hill, Kirby and Windcrest as their presence has been around since the 1980s and 90s.
+African Americans are also located in parts of San Antonio's West Side.